shadowga/website/_docs/1/c-navigation.md

 By clicking on the arrow to your right, you can select different worlds, switch to different render modes, and view a list of online members.
 Chat messages will be displayed at the bottom-left next to the hyperlink button.

+On the top-left, you can click on a layer button to filter out certain objects.
+Both options are enabled by default and deselecting either one will automatically update the render.
+The `markers` option shows where spawnpoints are located and `players` identifies the location of all online members.

 ### Online chat
 If the plugin is able to link your in-game address with that of your connection to Dynmap, you can send and receive messages.
 You'll be able to communicate (read and view in-game messages) as if you were on the server through the comfort of a webpage.

 Dynmap-sent messages can be distinguished by the `[WEB]` prefix that precedes anything sent through the interface.
 Messages sent by members in-game can also show display a text bubble relative to their position on the map; you must be viewing the respective map to use this feature.

-### Map filters
-On the top-left, you can click on a layer button to filter out certain objects.
-Both options are enabled by default and deselecting either one will automatically update the render.
-The `markers` option shows where spawnpoints are located and `players` identifies the location of all online members.

 ### Other information
 At the top-center, it will display the Minecraft world-specific time along with an animated representation.